DanielSandoval/fruits-store-project/README.md

   - `w@w` with the password `123` (`user` type).

 #### User Actions:
   - User Type `user`:
-      `User`-type users can interact with the following features:
     - Add products to the shopping cart.
     - Clear the shopping cart.
     - Complete purchases.